Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 20-40 years on average and 70 years maximum in captivity.

 Watch for sudden decreases in activity or appetite.
 Also watch for shifting tank equipment as this is a common issue with these turtles.

 Red-Eared Slider Turtle Basics

 Over the last few decades, red-eared sliders have become increasingly popular in the United States.
 As pets, they have some specific needs that must be met in order to keep them healthy and increase their life expediencies.

 Red-eared slider turtles get their name from the red stripes located near their ears.
 The "slider" portion of their name comes from their ability to quickly slide into the water.
 They are a very popular breed of turtle due to their smaller size and low-maintenance care requirements.

-Testudines are the order that red-eared sliders belong to, and there are over 200 species of Testudines.
+Red-eared sliders belong to an order known as Testudines that includes over 200 species.
 Red-eared sliders seem to have originated in areas near the Mississippi River and the Gulf of Mexico.
 They're native to areas ranging from Colorado to Virginia and Florida.